-- Once authenticated it will display the same page again and it this point click "Looking for the ManagementStudio SDK?" once again.
+- Once authenticated it will display the same page again and at this point click "Looking for the ManagementStudio SDK?" once again.

 - Click Download ManagementStudio PowerShell SDK.

-- It is very important to follow the instructions on the screen as later versions may contain different information to this document.
-A graphic on that screen will guide in unblocking the Zip file - this is a key step.
+- It is essential to follow the instructions on the screen as later versions may contain different information from this document.

 - If updating an existing ManagementStudio Api then you must delete the existing 'ManagementStudioApi' folder that was created from the previous install and replace it with this one.

-- Extract the Zip file to a new folder, i.e. C:\MigrationStudioAPI
+- Extract the zip file to a new folder, e.g. C:\ManagementStudioAPI

 - The values are used to create an object called $ScriptArgs.